microsoft/yardl/docs/docs.md

 ```

 For the special case of an optional type, a label for the non-null case is
-omitted and the object is simplified to its `type` value:
+omitted and the object is simplified to its `type` value, since the label is not
+used.

 ```JSON
 [